-The Residence Halls will close at 12:00 midnight Sunday through Thursday; 1:00 a.m.
+The residence halls will close at 12:00 midnight Sunday through Thursday; 1:00 a.m.
 Friday and Saturday.
 Students are to check in at the stated closing hours.
+Violators will be disciplined.

 Students may not leave residence for any reason between closing time and 6:00 a.m.
 The use of windows for exits, except for fire, is prohibited.